3DTopia/OpenLRM/README.md

 ## News

+- [2023.12.21] [Hugging Face Demo](https://huggingface.co/spaces/zxhezexin/OpenLRM) is online.
+Have a try!
 - [2023.12.20] Release weights of the base and large models trained on Objaverse.
 - [2023.12.20] We release this project OpenLRM, which is an open-source implementation of the paper [LRM](https://arxiv.org/abs/2311.04400).